-Our 21st century, post modernist, context raises important questions as to how value, for organisations and their customers, is created.
-Conventional management thinking and practice are being challenged at all levels, and postmodernism is redefining how we think about organisations, i.e., as complex adaptive enterprises, glued together through evolving, socially constructed and diverse knowledge and realities.
-It suggests reality is not out there to be discovered, but is rather embedded in the language, behaviours, and experiences of people in loose- and tight relationships, as well as our organisational relationships.
-An uncertain future implies that an organisation has no knowledge of either future problems or their possible solutions - it follows then that understanding, and the ability of an organisation to learn quickly, are the only appropriate methods of dealing with the uncertainty of future conditions.
-Understanding sources of dynamic learning, that lead to sustainability, have become major areas of research.
-With the emergence of the concepts of strategically architected key- and core capabilities (Potgieter, April and Bishop, 2005; April and Ahmadi-Izadi, 2004; April, 2002; April and Cradock, 2000), the focus of attention has shifted from outside the organisation to inside the organisation. i.e., the intra-organisation in its distributed- and networked sense.
-It has shifted from purely understanding the environmental and external factors to understanding the enablers of capability, systems and work processes, organisational structures and culture, as well as resource combinations.
+Our 21st century, post modernist, context raises important questions of how value is created for organisations and their customers.
+Conventional management thinking and practice are being challenged at all levels.
+Post-modernism is redefining how we think about organisations, seeing them as complex adaptive enterprises, glued together through evolving, socially constructed, diverse knowledge and realities.
+It suggests reality is not out there to be discovered, but is rather embedded in the language, behaviours and experiences of people in their relationships, as well as in organisational relationships.
+An uncertain future implies that an organisation has a very incomplete knowledge of both future problems and their possible solutions.
+It follows that understanding, and the ability of an organisation to learn quickly, are the only appropriate methods of dealing with the uncertainty of future conditions.
+Understanding the sources of dynamic learning that lead to sustainability has become a major area of research.
+With the emergence of the concepts of strategically architected key- and core capabilities (Potgieter, April & Bishop, 2005; April & Ahmadi-Izadi, 2004; April, 2002; April & Cradock, 2000), the focus of attention has shifted from outside the organisation to inside the organisation, i.e., the intraorganisation in its distributed and networked sense.
+It has shifted from a focus on understanding environmental and external factors such as industry structure to understanding the enablers of organisational capability, systems and work processes, together with organisational structures and culture, and then how these are combined with resources.

-Strategic Architecture
+Strategic architecture

-A department, or division, and its unique bundle of linked, idiosyncratic resources (Day, 1994), particularly its people/actor/agent resources, are the focal level of analysis in RBT.
-Organisational departments operate with substantially differentiated bundles of resources and assets (Amit & Schoemaker, 1993; Grant, 1991), using disparate approaches (April, 2002), and the individuals in them enact their differentiated identities through their skills, knowledge, behaviours, experience and relationships.
-Our underlying RBT-based framework (Figure 1) provides the basis for departments, and individuals making up departments, to understand themselves better, perform their tasks more effectively, and be more responsive towards their clients and changing competitive environments.
+An organisation and its unique bundle of linked, idiosyncratic resources (Day, 1994), particularly its people/actor/agent resources, are the focal level of analysis in RBT.
+Organisations operate with substantially differentiated bundles of resources and assets (Amit & Schoemaker, 1993; Grant, 1991), using disparate approaches (April, 2002), and the individuals in them enact their differentiated identities through their skills, knowledge, behaviours, experience and relationships.
+Our underlying RBT-based framework (Figure 1) provides the basis for organisations, and individuals within them, to understand themselves better, perform their tasks more effectively, and be more responsive towards their clients and changing competitive environments.